Ku Klux Klan: First Klan

 According to The Cyclopædia of Fraternities (1907), "Beginning in April, 1867, there was a gradual transformation. ...
 The members had conjured up a veritable Frankenstein.
 They had played with an engine of power and mystery, though organized on entirely innocent lines, and found themselves overcome by a belief that something must lie behind it all—that there was, after all, a serious purpose, a work for the Klan to do."

-Although there was little organizational structure above the local level, similar groups rose across the South and adopted the same name and methods.
-Klan groups spread throughout the South as an insurgent movement promoting resistance and white supremacy during the Reconstruction Era.
-For example, Confederate veteran John W. Morton founded a chapter in Nashville, Tennessee.
+The KKK had no organizational structure above the chapter level.
+However, there were similar groups across the South that adopted similar goals.
+Klan chapters promoted white supremacy and spread throughout the South as an insurgent movement in resistance to Reconstruction.
+Confederate veteran John W. Morton founded a KKK chapter in Nashville, Tennessee.
 As a secret vigilante group, the Klan targeted freedmen and their allies; it sought to restore white supremacy by threats and violence, including murder.
 "They targeted white Northern leaders, Southern sympathizers and politically active Blacks."
 In 1870 and 1871, the federal government passed the Enforcement Acts, which were intended to prosecute and suppress Klan crimes.

 The first Klan had mixed results in terms of achieving its objectives.
 It seriously weakened the Black political leadership through its use of assassinations and threats of violence, and it drove some people out of politics.
 On the other hand, it caused a sharp backlash, with passage of federal laws that historian Eric Foner says were a success in terms of "restoring order, reinvigorating the morale of Southern Republicans, and enabling Blacks to exercise their rights as citizens".
 Historian George C. Rable argues that the Klan was a political failure and therefore was discarded by the Democratic Party leaders of the South.
 He says:

 After the Klan was suppressed, similar insurgent paramilitary groups arose that were explicitly directed at suppressing Republican voting and turning Republicans out of office: the White League, which started in Louisiana in 1874; and the Red Shirts, which started in Mississippi and developed chapters in the Carolinas.
 For instance, the Red Shirts are credited with helping elect Wade Hampton as governor in South Carolina.
 They were described as acting as the military arm of the Democratic Party and are attributed with helping white Democrats regain control of state legislatures throughout the South.